 Even though we offer online art classes we do not make the kids simply follow step-by-step instructions to produce ‘cookie-cutter’ art.
 Instead, we expose them to new artists, techniques, materials and ideas and let them explore it on their own.
 We spark their curiosity and let their creativity take over.

 Our unique visual arts curriculum is based on years of my experience as an art teacher and a homeschooling mom.
-It brings grown-up art materials (most of them washable) into the classroom along with custom child-friendly stories about the artists and art elements.
+It brings grown-up art materials into the classroom along with custom child-friendly stories about the artists and art elements.
 We do not make crafts, we make art.

 These are the basic concepts we cover: